fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 configuration provided by the Platform Owner, which completes the provisioning process.

+Fobnail Token is inserted into Platform Owner during provisioning, and the provisioned Platform is remote.
+Provisioning must always be performed in a secure, internal network.
+For establishing a secure connection, SSH or VPN may be used.
+The provisioning process must be initiated from the target Platform by connecting to it remotely over SSH and manually triggering provisioning.

+1. Attester starts provisioning by sending its EK certificate chain.
+2. Platform Owner verifies certificate chain and sends EK object ID in response.
+3. Attester generates and sends AIK together with EK object ID.
+4. Attester responds with AIK challenge and AIK object ID.
+Platform Owner verifies the results of Credential Activation.
+If verification is successful, AIK is marked as trusted, and the Platform Owner creates Provisioning Context and sends its ID (PC ID) to the client.
+5. Attester signs and sends its metadata to the Fobnail Token, together with PC ID.
+Platform Owner verifies metadata signature against AIK bound to specified Provisioning Context.
+6. **TBD**

 ## Platform attestation

 Since Fobnail Token is a server, the attestation must be requested by Attester.